 - Desires a more perkier breast implant with increased upper pole volume

-- Desires to go from saline or silicone or silicone to saline implants
+- Desires to go from saline to silicone, or silicone to saline implants

 - Desires to correct any asymmetries with breast size and positioning that have developed with time

-- Has a previous complication of implant leakage or rupture
+- Has had a previous complication of implant leakage or rupture

 - Has developed excessive scar tissue formation around the breast implant known as capsular contraction